Inventory Shrinkage Guide for Small Businesses (+ Calculator)

 Shoplifting

-Shoplifters take advantage of vulnerable and unobserved areas in your store.
-The spaces between aisles and racks and dressing rooms are a few ideal places where these thefts occur.
+Shoplifters target vulnerable and unobserved areas in your store.
+The spaces between aisles and racks, dressing rooms, and quiet corners are places thieves will strike.

-Tag swapping is another pervasive form of retail shrink that affects inventory numbers and profits directly.
+Tag swapping is a version of shoplifting and another pervasive form of retail shrink that affects inventory numbers and profits directly.
 Tag swappers place a lower-priced item’s tag on a higher-priced product and then complete the purchase.
 This strategy hides the theft initially, but it throws inventory numbers off for both goods.
 Unfortunately, most retailers detect this during stock counts―long after the fact.

 Other types of customer theft, such as coupon scams or online fraud, also affect your profits and bottom line but aren’t necessarily revealed as missing units.
 You can spot this type of loss by examining sales figures and discount reports—this is where using a robust POS system comes in handy.